zhangzhizza/Gym-Eplus/README.md

 # Gym-Eplus
 ### This environment has been only tested in Ubuntu 16.04 OS.
+### It is highly recommended to use official EnergyPlus Python interface.
+This project was created before the official one.
+The project is no-longer maintained.
 ###
 This environment wraps the EnergyPlus-v-8-6 into the OpenAI gym environment interface.
 ### Installation